trgreen731/CasinoAssistant/ProjectFiles/Proposal/OddsBoosterProposalRoughDraft.md

 ***Solution**: One to two paragraphs describing the solution.
 Give a high-level idea of what your solution is, then delve into detail as to how it is implemented.
 You do not have to commit to a particular implementation at this point, but your description should be explicit and concrete.*

+* Using the RFA solution statement + extra paragraph diving more into how it is used

 ***Visual Aid**: A pictorial representation of your project that puts your solution in context.
 Include other external systems relevant to your project
 (e.g. if your solution connects to a phone via Bluetooth, draw a dotted line between your device and the phone).
 Note that this is not a block diagram and should explain how the solution is used, not a breakdown of inner components.*

+* Made basic one

 ***High Level Requirements List**: A list of three quantitative characteristics that this project must exhibit in order to solve the problem.
 Each high-level requirement must be stated in complete sentences and displayed as a bulleted list.
 Avoid mentioning "cost" as a high level requirement.*

+* Using what we discussed before Tuesday's meeting and adjusting a little based on what Uma said

 --------------------